bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Rain and Windy
+- Heavy Rain and Windy
-- 97% humidity
+- 94% humidity
-- 24 mph wind
+- 13 mph wind
-- 89% cloud cover
+- 99% cloud cover
 - 56 AQI 🟨
 - 0.09 inches of rain in the past 24 hours
 - 0.44 inches of rain and 0.39 inches of snow expected in the next 48 hours